Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 _______________________________________________

-This part is where the photographer learns the technical aspects of creating, and gets to practice the compositional elements that were taught to them in the Part I class at the same time.
+This part is where the photographer learns the fine technical aspects of creating too, and gets to practice marrying the two elements together, the compositional with the technical.
+You need both.

 _______________________________________________